nichodges/sprklst/sparklist-nic.md

 Tools for local business to ramp up their advertising and marketing all round.
 Localisation of mailing lists.
 Easy database management.

-A web/mobile app thingy that lets me create playlists from disparate sources - Spotify, SoundCloud, Files stored on DropBox/Box.com etc.
+A web/mobile app thingy that lets me create playlists from disparate sources - Spotify, SoundCloud, Files stored on DropBox/Box.com etc. *Done by [Mopidy](http://docs.mopidy.com/)!*

 Pro-social - a group of marketing types who act as community managers for charities.
 OR who do digital strategy for charities. cf. Pro bono Economists